Unreal Engine: UnrealScript

 UnrealScript (often abbreviated to UScript) was Unreal Engine's native scripting language used for authoring game code and gameplay events before the release of Unreal Engine 4.
 The language was designed for simple, high-level game programming.
-UnrealScript was programmed by Sweeney, who also created an earlier game scripting language, ZZT-OOP.
+UnrealScript was programmed by Tim Sweeney, who also created an earlier game scripting language, ZZT-OOP.
 Deus Ex lead programmer Chris Norden described it as "super flexible" but noted its low execution speed.

 Similar to Java, UnrealScript was object-oriented without multiple inheritance (classes all inherit from a common Object class), and classes were defined in individual files named for the class they define.
 Unlike Java, UnrealScript did not have object wrappers for primitive types.
 Interfaces were only supported in Unreal Engine generation 3 and a few Unreal Engine 2 games.
 UnrealScript supported operator overloading, but not method overloading, except for optional parameters.

 At the 2012 Game Developers Conference, Epic announced that UnrealScript was being removed from Unreal Engine 4 in favor of C++.
 Visual scripting would be supported by the Blueprints Visual Scripting system, a replacement for the earlier Kismet visual scripting system.

 Verse

-Verse is the new scripting language for Unreal Engine, expected to be first implemented in Fortnite.
+Verse is the new scripting language for Unreal Engine, first implemented in Fortnite.
 Simon Peyton Jones, known for his contributions to the Haskell programming language, joined Epic Games in December 2021 as Engineering Fellow to work on Verse with his long-time colleague Lennart Augustsson and others.
+Conceived by Sweeney, it was officially presented at Haskell eXchange in December 2022 as an open source functional-logic language for the metaverse.
+A research paper, titled The Verse Calculus: a Core Calculus for Functional Logic Programming, was also published.

-Presented by Peyton at Haskell eXchange 2022, Verse is planned to be released sometime in 2023 as an open language for the metaverse.
+The language was eventually launched in March 2023 as part of the release of the Unreal Editor for Fortnite (UEFN) at the Game Developers Conference, with plans to be available to all Unreal Engine users by 2025.